FauricioValencia/code-exercise/README.md

 ## Run the app

-1. Start the client: `yarn start:client`.
+1. `cd` into the `client` directory and run `yarn start`.
 This starts up a Webpack dev server using create-react-app's default settings.
 2. Start the Mongo daemon: `mongod` (Fullstack developers only.)
-3. Start the server: `yarn start:server`.
+3. `cd` into the `server` directory and run `yarn start`.
 This starts up the Express server with [nodemon](https://github.com/remy/nodemon).
 (Fullstack developers only.)

 Happy coding! :rocket: